intunist/english-labeling-guide/phone_BrE.md

 Phonemes for British English

+Ambi provides it's own customized phoneme set for singing synthesis, based on Arpabet.
+It has been modified for singing in any english dialect. this phoneme set is the basis for nearly all NNSVS and most DiffSinger English models/datasets publicly available.

 Note that many BrE dialects use a reduced phoneme set.
 <br>The phoneme set provided is the full set to support southern dialects and Australian English.
 <br>If you have a reduced-set dialect you can choose to either